|

 Q: Do You Need a Lawyer to Get a Divorce in North Carolina?

 A: You do not need a lawyer to get a divorce in North Carolina, but having legal representation can come with many benefits.
 North Carolina’s family court laws are complex.
 Any mistakes could prove costly.
 A finalized divorce decree could result in the loss of property and access to your children.
+When you hire a divorce lawyer, they help you protect your rights and potentially avoid these outcomes.

-Schedule Your North Carolina Divorce Consultation Today
+Hire a Divorce Lawyer: Schedule Your North Carolina Divorce Consultation Today

 The attorneys at The Jonas Law Firm, P.L.L.C., have a history of providing legal and public service to individuals and families living in Lincolnton and the Lake Norman area of North Carolina.
-Contact our office today so we can formulate a legal strategy to achieve a favorable resolution to your divorce.
+Contact our office today so we can create a legal strategy to achieve a favorable resolution to your divorce.